 Cyber Monday is coming up soon.
 It’s the Monday after Thanksgiving, and it stands as a bookend to Black Friday — which is when brick-and-mortar stores receive a lot of their revenues for the year.
 On Cyber Monday, people hit their PCs, laptops and mobile phones to shop online.

 Millions of people, however, shop online on a regular basis — not just on Cyber Monday.
+People love going to Hawaii and finding fun things to do.
 But how often do you shop online?
 Is it everyday?
 If so, could it be a sign you’re addicted?

 How A Shopping Addiction Works